Hashnode/support/docs/hashnode-glossary.md

 This is the email sent by any blog you subscribe to every time a new article is published.

-## She Inspires

-This is a text-based interview series all about talking to awesome women in tech, understanding the tech industry's current health, and inspiring other women to become better.

-## AMA (Ask Me Anything)

-This is a text-based or video-based Ask Me Anything session where Hashnode users get to ask different questions and get answers to their favorite developer influencers and community leads from various fields and industries.

 ## Writing Challenges

 These are Hashnode writing challenges that encourage writers to become better, consistent, and win exciting prizes.